Tuesday, April 14, 2009

 Adam: Really?
 I’m flattered.

 Adam: Mind?
 I don’t have a mind.
 I pawned my brain years ago.
-(Smiling) It’s sitting in the window beside a Second World War hand grenade.
+(Smiling) It’s sitting in a shop window beside a Second World War hand grenade.
 In fact, it's hard to tell the difference between them.

 Pause